safe-sky/atlas-standalone/README.md

 ## Prerequisites

-The docker parts are wrapped in a compose file, aiming to make it as simple as possible to get an environment up and running.
-This includes an Identity Provider (Keycloak).
+The Docker parts are wrapped in a compose file, making it as simple as possible to get an environment up and running.
+This includes an identity provider (Keycloak).
 To be able to run this, Docker needs to be installed with Docker Compose support.

 ## Variables